* The seasonal attractions have been removed from the following list. The letters refer to the attractions' locations on the map.

-In 1980, architects Daniel Lazosky and Pierre Cayer wanted to give the Maison du citoyen building a more human and accessible feel.
-So they came up with a way to shift from the traditional square look of city halls and provide more transparency.
-Galerie Montcalm is located on the first floor of Maison du citoyen and the hall des Nations is located on the ground floor.
+In 1980, architects Daniel Lazosky and Pierre Cayer wanted to humanize the Maison du citoyen building and make it more accessible.
+They came up with a design to derectangularize the traditional shape of a city hall, thereby giving it more transparency.
+Galerie Montcalm is located on the second floor of Maison du citoyen, and the hall des Nations is on the ground floor.

 Galerie Montcalm :

-Located on the first floor of Maison du citoyen, Galerie Montcalm is a well-known gallery that every year organizes six exhibitions covering a wide range of artistic styles, and featuring regional, national and international professional artists.
+Galerie Montcalm, on the second floor of Maison du citoyen, is a recognized museum that every year stages six exhibitions featuring a wide range of artistic styles and regional, national and international professional artists.

 Salle Jean-Despréz :

-Located at the very centre of downtown Gatineau, place Gatineau pour la vie is a place to relax, breathe and take in some entertainment.
-Several works of art grace the park, including boats in the fountain and murals on the buildings.
-The piece by international artist Bordalo II is particularly striking.
-Relax in our giant chairs, play a game of bocce with some friends, and make the most of the summer program.
+Located at the very centre of downtown Gatineau, place Gatineau pour la vie is a place to relax, breathe and have fun.
+Several works of art grace the park, including one by international artist Bordalo II, and several colourful graffiti pieces.

-There are several heritage buildings in this lovely area, including the magnificent Queen Anne style Aubry House, the former Hôtel Chez Henri, which was the first building to receive historical designation from the new Ville de Gatineau, and the former Laflèche grocery store.
+There are several heritage buildings on this lovely site, which includes, among others, the magnificent Queen Anne style Aubry House, the former Chez Henri Hotel, the very first building to be designated as a historical monument by the new Ville de Gatineau, and the former Laflèche grocery store.

 Maison Zibi :

 An installation created with shipping containers, maison Zibi is the work of Canadian designer Paolo Ferrari.
 Climb to the top of the observation tower to take in the views of downtown Gatineau and Ottawa.
 Every room in the house offers a different cultural sensorial experience.